criogenox/C_Cpp-version_FastSim_Algo_Railway/README.md

 > Google Test (gtest) C++ testing framework to carry out and handled correctly well-structured checks ensuring the code results reliability.

 `Parameterized Tests:`
-- It runs multiple test cases with vector of doubles input as checking data, provided by the work's author.
+- It runs multiple test cases with a vector of doubles input as checking data, provided by the work's author.
 - It uses ASSERT_NEAR macro to compare floating-point results with a specified tolerance.

 `Setup and Teardown:`
-- A method is implemented to perform any necessary initialization before running the first test, and to improve the measure of time execution.
+- A method was implemented to perform any necessary initialization before running the first test, and to improve the measure of time of execution.

 `Benchmarking:`
 - It includes timing functionality to measure the computation time for each test case.